Autódromo Internacional de Luanda – Luanda

 What’s the circuit like?

-Improved stands and facilities will guarantee a massive fans participation.
+Improved stands and facilities will guarantee a massive participation from fans.

 Where is it located?